hakimel/reveal.js/README.md

 Presentations can be exported to PDF via a special print stylesheet.
 This feature requires that you use [Google Chrome](http://google.com/chrome).
 Here's an example of an exported presentation that's been uploaded to SlideShare: http://www.slideshare.net/hakimel/revealjs-13872948.

-1. Open the desired presentation with *print-pdf* anywhere in the query, for example: [lab.hakim.se/reveal-js?print-pdf](http://lab.hakim.se/reveal-js?print-pdf)
+1. Open your presentation with [css/print/pdf.css](https://github.com/hakimel/reveal.js/blob/master/css/print/pdf.css) included on the page.
+The default index HTML lets you add *print-pdf* anywhere in the query to include the stylesheet, for example: [lab.hakim.se/reveal-js?print-pdf](http://lab.hakim.se/reveal-js?print-pdf).
 2. Open the in-browser print dialog (CMD+P).
 3. Change the **Destination** setting to **Save as PDF**.
 4. Change the **Layout** to **Landscape**.